-Name Shares of Common Stock Beneficially Owned Prior to this Offering Shares of Common Stock Being Offered Beneficial Ownership After this Offering and Redemption of Series A Convertible Preferred Stock(1) Number Number Number Percentage Sabby Healthcare Master Fund Ltd (1)(3) 827,891(5) 9,546,812 827,891(6) 4.99 Sabby Volatility Warrant Fund Ltd(2)(3) 827,891(7) 4,233,188 827,891(8) 4.99 Maxim Group LLC (4) 190,608 120,000 310,608 1.93
+Shares of Beneficial (Ownership Common Stock After this O ffering and Beneficially Shares of Redemption of Series A Owned Prior to Common Stock Conve rtible Name this Offering Being Offered Preferred Stock(1) Number Number Number Percentage Sabby Healthcare Master Fund Ltd(1)(3) 827,891(5) 9,546,812 827,891(6) 4.99 Sabby Volatility Warrant Fund Ltd(2)(3) 827,891(7) 4,233,188 827,891(8) 4.99 Maxim Group LLC (4) 190,608 120,000 310,608 1.93

 (1) The first closing under the Sabby Purchase Agreement occurred on July 5, 2016.
 We sold to Sabby Healthcare Master Fund Ltd., or Sabby Healthcare an aggregate of \$2,183,019 worth of shares of Series B Convertible Preferred Stock.
 The aggregate number of shares of Series B Convertible Preferred Stock sold at the first closing was 2,183 shares, which are convertible into 2,183,019 shares of Common Stock.
 The second closing under the Sabby Purchase Agreement is subject to stockholder approval to issue of our Common Stock and effectiveness of the a registration statement covering the resale of the Series B Convertible Preferred Stock.
 Upon the second closing under the Sabby Purchase Agreement, the Company agrees to sell, and Sabby Healthcare agrees to purchase up to an aggregate of \$7,363,793 of shares of Series B Convertible Preferred Stock.
-The aggregate number of shares of Series B Convertible Preferred Stock.
-The aggregate of \$7,364 shares, which are convertible into 7,363,793 shares of Common Stock.
+The aggregate number of shares of Series B Convertible Preferred Stock sold at the Second Closing shall be up to 7,364 shares, which are convertible into 7,363,793 shares of Common Stock.